Africa hidden secrets: the Datooga of Tanzania

 Grandma and nephew

-The origins of Datooga are thought to be in the Southern Sudan or Western Ethiopia highlands, around 3000 years ago.
+The origins of the Datooga of Tanzania are thought to be in the Southern Sudan or Western Ethiopia highlands, around 3000 years ago.

 Gradual southward migration of their ancestral people resulted in a settlement of the highland areas of Kenya and Tanzania by about AD 1500.